xqill275/introduction-to-tech-stack-website-project/README.md

-Project overview
+# Project Overview

-▪ Project goals and objectives
+## Project Goals and Objectives
+My main goals for this project were to create the Minimal Viable Product (MVP).
+Anything extra could be added onto the project once this crucial step was reached, and I was happy with it.

-▪ Scope of the project
+## Scope of the Project
-o Installation instructions
+- Installation Instructions
-o Project plan
+- Project Plan

-▪ Timeline of developing features/requirements
+## Timeline of Developing Features/Requirements
-• Front-end/user interface in semester 1
+- Front-end/User Interface in Semester 1
-• Back-end/server-side in semester
+- Back-end/Server-side in Semester 2

-▪ Milestones
+## Milestones
-o User guide
+- User Guide
-o Choice of tech stack and architecture o Installation and execution:
+- Choice of Tech Stack and Architecture
+- Installation and Execution:
-▪ A step-by-step guide in the README that explains how to set up the development environment, how to install dependencies, and how to get the application running on a local machine or server. o Legal and ethical considerations o Risk assessment o Future considerations for scaling o In-code documentation for key functions and components
+  - A step-by-step guide in the README that explains how to set up the development environment, how to install dependencies, and how to get the application running on a local machine or server.
+- Legal and Ethical Considerations
+- Risk Assessment
+- Future Considerations for Scaling
+- In-code Documentation for Key Functions and Components